Broadcom Inc. (NASDAQ:AVGO) is M&R Capital Management Inc.’s 2nd Largest Position

-M&R Capital Management Inc. cut its holdings in Broadcom Inc. (NASDAQ:AVGO – Free Report) by 0.8% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 30,855 shares of the semiconductor manufacturer’s stock after selling 235 shares during the quarter.
-Broadcom accounts for 7.0% of M&R Capital Management Inc.’s investment portfolio, making the stock its 2nd largest position.
-M&R Capital Management Inc.’s holdings in Broadcom were worth $25,628,000 as of its most recent SEC filing.
+M&R Capital Management Inc. lowered its holdings in Broadcom Inc. (NASDAQ:AVGO – Free Report) by 0.8% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 30,855 shares of the semiconductor manufacturer’s stock after selling 235 shares during the period.
+Broadcom makes up 7.0% of M&R Capital Management Inc.’s portfolio, making the stock its 2nd biggest position.
+M&R Capital Management Inc.’s holdings in Broadcom were worth $25,628,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also made changes to their positions in AVGO.
-Kozak & Associates Inc. increased its stake in shares of Broadcom by 4.3% in the 2nd quarter.
-Kozak & Associates Inc. now owns 292 shares of the semiconductor manufacturer’s stock worth $256,000 after acquiring an additional 12 shares during the last quarter.
-Howard Financial Services LTD. increased its stake in shares of Broadcom by 1.2% in the 2nd quarter.
-Howard Financial Services LTD. now owns 1,044 shares of the semiconductor manufacturer’s stock worth $905,000 after acquiring an additional 12 shares during the last quarter.
-Vanguard Capital Wealth Advisors increased its stake in shares of Broadcom by 0.4% in the 2nd quarter.
-Vanguard Capital Wealth Advisors now owns 2,758 shares of the semiconductor manufacturer’s stock worth $2,393,000 after acquiring an additional 12 shares during the last quarter.
-Castle Wealth Management LLC increased its stake in shares of Broadcom by 1.7% in the 2nd quarter.
-Castle Wealth Management LLC now owns 738 shares of the semiconductor manufacturer’s stock worth $640,000 after acquiring an additional 12 shares during the last quarter.
-Finally, Gradient Capital Advisors LLC grew its holdings in shares of Broadcom by 1.2% during the 2nd quarter.
-Gradient Capital Advisors LLC now owns 975 shares of the semiconductor manufacturer’s stock worth $846,000 after purchasing an additional 12 shares during the period.
-78.81% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other hedge funds also recently modified their holdings of AVGO.
+Bank Julius Baer & Co.
+Ltd Zurich raised its holdings in shares of Broadcom by 96,355.6% during the second quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 236,738,760 shares of the semiconductor manufacturer’s stock worth $205,354,303,000 after acquiring an additional 236,493,322 shares in the last quarter.
+Envestnet Asset Management Inc. raised its holdings in shares of Broadcom by 756.5% during the first quarter.
+Envestnet Asset Management Inc. now owns 5,207,035 shares of the semiconductor manufacturer’s stock worth $404,363,000 after acquiring an additional 4,599,078 shares in the last quarter.
+Norges Bank purchased a new stake in shares of Broadcom during the fourth quarter worth $2,222,676,000.
+Moneta Group Investment Advisors LLC raised its holdings in shares of Broadcom by 122,794.1% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 3,667,161 shares of the semiconductor manufacturer’s stock worth $2,050,420,000 after acquiring an additional 3,664,177 shares in the last quarter.
+Finally, Providence Capital Advisors LLC raised its holdings in shares of Broadcom by 49,919.1% during the first quarter.
+Providence Capital Advisors LLC now owns 2,437,432 shares of the semiconductor manufacturer’s stock worth $3,799,000 after acquiring an additional 2,432,559 shares in the last quarter.
+Hedge funds and other institutional investors own 78.81% of the company’s stock.

 Broadcom Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, December 29th.
-Stockholders of record on Wednesday, December 20th will be given a dividend of $5.25 per share.
-This represents a $21.00 annualized dividend and a dividend yield of 1.86%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 29th.
+Stockholders of record on Wednesday, December 20th will be paid a $5.25 dividend.
 The ex-dividend date of this dividend is Tuesday, December 19th.
-This is a positive change from Broadcom’s previous quarterly dividend of $4.60.
-Broadcom’s dividend payout ratio (DPR) is 55.86%.
+This represents a $21.00 dividend on an annualized basis and a dividend yield of 1.86%.
+This is a boost from Broadcom’s previous quarterly dividend of $4.60.
+Broadcom’s payout ratio is 55.86%.

 About Broadcom